dsteinman/ghoulies/README.md

 ## Client-To-Server Events
 ---

-The client-side test hooks are exposed by the `ghoulie` npm module.
-Your client-side application should require this module, and the server-side application uses `ghoulies` to spawn the client browser and listen to the events emitted by `ghoulie`.
+The client-side API is exposed by the <a href="https://github.com/jaxcore/ghoulie">ghoulie</a> npm module.
+Your client-side application will need to include this module and emit events after important actions take place (eg. after data is loaded or a portion of your app is rendered).
+The unit tests use `ghoulies` to spawn the client browser and listen to the events emitted by `ghoulie`.

 Somewhere in your JavaScript client-side code emit a client event: